 - the information given to individuals as part of the request (e.g. purpose for which the data was required);

 - how and when the consent was given; and

 - what the individual has consented to.

-The concept and definition of consent remains largely unchanged by the GDPR however the mechanisms through which consent may be obtained will see significant changes and obtaining consent is likely to be much harder with the additional requirements as set out in more detail below.
+The concept and definition of consent remains largely unchanged by the GDPR however the mechanisms through which consent may be obtained have seen significant changes and obtaining consent is now much harder with the additional requirements as set out in more detail below.

-The effect on UK businesses will depend on whether consent is the primary legal basis upon which processing is carried out.
-As many businesses process data based on obtaining consent from the data subject, all of those businesses will need to ensure they are aware of the conditions they must satisfy to obtain valid consent.
+The effect on UK businesses will depend on whether consent is the legal basis upon which processing is carried out.
+Any businesses that processes data based on consent from the data subject will need to ensure they have satisfied the conditions for valid consent.

 Processing data without a valid consent or particularly in the imbalance of power situation, could not only lead to a hefty fine, but could also cause reputational damage.